KyleVaughn/mocmg/docs/source/install.rst

 and `pip <https://pip.pypa.io/en/stable/>`_.
 Optional testing of the installation may be performed using `pytest <https://docs.pytest.org/en/stable/>`_.

-.. note:: As of Python version 3.4, pip is included by default, so this should not be an issue.

 ----------------------------------------
 Installation on Linux/Mac with pip
 ----------------------------------------